The major themes in this book are captured in the blurb:

-Yejide and Akin cope with the expectation of family life.
+Yejide and Akin try to cope with the expectation of family life.
 We find out the impact of hate and acceptance from siblings and parents.
 We understand sacrifices made for family as we’re lead through yoruba folklore stories told to children.

 The plot climaxes and the attrocities man is capable of, begins to get revealed, but it is cloaked with good intentions and we observe the “desperate attempts to save ourselves and the people we love from heartbreak” even when it fails.